peter88213/mm2yw7/docs/usage.md

 The mm2yw7 distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains mm2yw7's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

-- The SETTINGS section mainly refers to icons, i.e. The FreeMind icons that mark the character/location/item branches in the mindmap.
+- The SETTINGS section mainly refers to icons, i.e. The FreeMind icons that mark the nodes and branches in the mindmap.
 If you change them, the program might behave differently than described in the description of the conversion rules.
 - The OPTIONS section comprises options for regular program execution.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.